lilcpu/slate/source/index.html.md

 ## Displaying Recurring Payments, Cancellation Buttons, and Recommendations

-Display the results of a call to the <a href="#recurring-services">Recurring Payments API</a> in a list.
+Display the results of a call to the <a href="#recurring-payments">Recurring Payments API</a> in a list.
 If you're using the <a href="#cancellations">Cancellations API</a>, add a one-way switch or cancel button to each list element.
-If you're using the <a href="#recomendations">Recommendations API</a>, display the recommendations returned from your call in a module below the user's current recurring payments.
+If you're using the <a href="#recommendations">Recommendations API</a>, display the recommendations returned from your call in a module below the user's current recurring payments.

 ![alt text](https://i.imgur.com/XvHUjmi.png "Displaying Recurring Payments and Recommendations Modules")